 Arnold Ventures is a for-profit philanthropy.
 For more information, see the Laura and John Arnold Foundation (Nonprofit)

-Arnold Ventures has been criticized conservative philanthropy expert William Schambra for “circumvent[ing] the array of institutions through which Americans have traditionally pursued change” by shifting the Arnolds’ $2 billion wealth from an array of nonprofits, which have a high degree of public disclosure and transparency, to a private company which is not required to publicly disclose its finances.
-Noting Laura Arnold’s “‘laws are made for little people’ attitude,” Schambra wrote:
+Conservative philanthropy expert William Schambra criticized Arnold Ventures for “circumvent[ing] the array of institutions through which Americans have traditionally pursued change” by shifting the Arnolds’ $2 billion wealth from an array of nonprofits, which have a high degree of public disclosure and transparency, to a private entity that is not required to publicly disclose its finances.
+Schambra wrote:

 Classifications like (c)(3) and (c)(4) only get in the way of our appetite, with their niggling and constraining guidelines and regulations.
 Rather than play by the rules others must follow—possibly because their appetite for change isn’t matched by their treasure—let’s just go directly for what we want, and let our lawyers and accountants sort out the billing after the fact.